Jandsy/introduction_python_dauphine/README.md

 ## Contact

-Please feel free to contact us if you have any questions or require further information at: j.chichportich@queensfield.ai
+Please feel free to contact us if you have any questions or require further information at: j.chichportich[at]queensfield.ai